IntelLabs/Open-Omics-Acceleration-Framework/pipelines/fq2sortedbam/README.md

 2. pragzip: invokes bwa-mem2 on input gzipped fastq file and produces sorted bam files as output
    - Splitting of input files not required.
 It is desiged to work with un-split files.
-   - To facilitate using single for for multiple MPI ranks, pragzip mode uses pragzip library to first index the input files.
-Then, this file equally divided among the MPI ranks.
+   - To facilitate using single file for multiple MPI ranks, pragzip mode uses pragzip library to first index the input files.
+Then, this file is equally divided among the MPI ranks.
 These equal size chunks are used as input to bwa-mem2 processes.
 The pragzip index of the input files helps in location these chunks in the input gzip files.
    - This mode needs gzip fastq files
    - Each bwa-mem2 process figures out its chunk from the input gzipped fastq files
-   - multiple sam files from each bwa-mem2 process are sorted using SAMTools
+   - Multiple SAM files from each bwa-mem2 process are sorted using SAMTools
-   - The sorted BAM files are merged to produce the final bam file
+   - The sorted BAM files are concatenated to produce the final bam file

 3. flatmode: Same as pragzip mode but does not sort and merge the output SAM/BAM files from each rank